Outlaw Rogue DPS Spec, Builds, and Talents — Dragonflight 10.0.7

 - Earn Conquest Points which can reward gear every week.

-With the benefits of enabling War Mode for leveling and PvE content, it is recommended to enable the feature to maximize your leveling and rewards at maximum level.
-However, you will make yourself available for open world PvP, and the possibility to be "ganked" while leveling or doing World Quests exists.
+With the benefits of enabling War Mode for leveling and PvE content, it is recommended enabling the feature to maximize your leveling and rewards at maximum level.
+However, you will make yourself available for open-world PvP, and the possibility to be "ganked" while leveling or doing World Quests exists.